tinkerbell/tinkerbell-docs/docs/setup/packet-terraform.md

 ### Troubleshooting - Server Creation

-When creating servers on Packet, you might get an error similar to:
+When creating servers on Equinix Metal, you might get an error similar to:

 ```
 > Error: The facility sjc1 has no provisionable c3.small.x86 servers matching your criteria.